raduanastase/Front-end-Developer-Interview-Questions/README.md

     * _More about Strict Mode [here](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/)._
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+    * _It’s harder to read the code and reason about it when variables seem to appear out of thin air (but really from the global scope)._
+    * _Anyone can update a global variable from any point in the program at any time (and from any thread if there’s more than one going)._
+    * _General code smell - if you're too lazy to put the variable only where it needs to be then what other corners are you cutting?_
+    * _It’s probable that you'll encounter global variable name clashes.
+Since there’s only one namespace you're more likely to double up on a variable name._
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 * Explain what a single page app is and how to make one SEO-friendly.
+    * _I consider a SPA a web application that is built on JS MVC frameworks.
+I don't consider a SPA a infinity scrolling page (pinterest) or a single page theme on wordpress._
+    * _A problem might be with the router of your web app.
+If it's not configured to use true urls (using the new HTML5 History API), the robots parsing your site will have trouble interpreting pages with `url/#/my/page`, because they will consider it to be the same page as before the `#`._
 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?
 * What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?